norlingstax/metamind/DOCUMENTATION.md

 - `raw_sentiment.py`(module)

-One-shot sentiment analysis call to the LLM that ouput a JSON - invoked directly from the UI for comparison purpose-
+One-shot sentiment analysis call to the LLM that outputs a JSON.
+Invoked directly from the UI for comparison purpose.

 ### MetaMind Analysis

 - `sentiment.py` (module)
 - `recommandation_text.py` (module)

-Orchestrates the agentic pipeline with the 3 agent (+TOM and Domain) making hypothesis enrichment, synthesis, aspects extraction and recommandations.
-It also ensure the JSONS format of the ouput and human readable recommandations from the resulted JSON.
+Orchestrates the agentic pipeline with the 3 agents (+ToM and Domain) making hypothesis enrichment, synthesis, aspects extraction and recommandations.
+It also ensures the JSON format of the output and human readable recommandations from the resulted JSON.

-### Utilites
+### Utilities

 - `helpers.py` (helper)

-A JSON parsing helper used everywhere in the pipeline
+A JSON parsing helper used everywhere in the pipeline.